eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

 Lets create a new file called `PokemonDisplayer.jsx`

+`PokemonDisplayer` should do the following:
-Inside `PokemonDisplayer` we are going to expect a list of pokemon-names as a prop.
+- Recieve a list of pokemon-names as a property
+- Map over these names, return divs displaying the name
+- Pass our list of pokemon names as a prop from `App.tsx`

+A reiteration for how one can pass props to a component, and make that component use the recieved props

 ```jsx
 // sending props